Workshops

 Studio looms or spinning wheels are available to reserve (included in Introductory Workshops).
 Work must be removed from looms within 2 weeks of a workshop, after which a rental fee will be charged if the loom is not required for another workshop.

-Children must be accompanied by a parent or responsible adult.
+Participants under 18 must be accompanied by a parent or responsible adult.

 In addition to scheduled workshops, we offer introductory classes whenever we have enough participants.
 If you and three friends want a particular workshop we can make arrangements.